ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

-(a) T2-w DevCCF P56 with the described parcellation consisting of the cerebral cortex, nuclei, brain stem, cerebellum, main olfactory bulb, and hippocampal formation. (b) Sample subject (NR5 Day 0) with the proposed deep learning-based segmentation. (c) Dice overlap for comparing the regional alignments between registration using intensity information only and using intensity with the given parcellation scheme.}
+(a) T2-w DevCCF P56 with the described parcellation consisting of the cerebral cortex, nuclei, brain stem, cerebellum, main olfactory bulb, and hippocampal formation. (b) Sample subject (NR5 Day 0) with the proposed deep learning-based segmentation. (c) Dice overlap over the entire cohort (i.e., all 84 images) for comparing the regional alignments between registration using intensity information only and using intensity with the given parcellation scheme.}
 \label{fig:evaluationParcellation}
 \end{figure}